University of Southampton Students’ Union

 vii.
 Outreach Projects Manager

 viii.
 Tour Secretary (x2)

 ix.
 Social Secretary (x2)

 c.
-No one may be appointed a member of the Committee if he or she has been disqualified from becoming a member of the Committee under the provisions of Clause 13, ‘Disciplinary Action’.
+No one may be appointed a member of the Committee if they have been disqualified from becoming a member of the Committee under the provisions of Clause 13, ‘Disciplinary Action’.

 v. a Publicity Officer.

-e.
-An officer or ordinary member of the Committee shall cease to hold office if he or she:
+f.
+An officer or ordinary member of the Committee shall cease to hold office if they:

 i.
 Ceases to be a Full Member of the Group;